LibreCAD/docs/guides/annotate.rst

 Leaders
 -------

 While leaders do not dimension an entity, they are closely related to dimensioning as they are important for annotating and adding clarity to entities.
 Leaders provide the ability to place pointers to identify a specific area of interest when adding a note and linking it to a particulate object.
-Leaders take their settings from the :ref:`Dimensions <dimn-prefs>`.
+Leaders take their settings from the :ref:`dimension settings <dimn-prefs>` in **Drawing Preferences**.

 .. figure:: /images/leaderEg.png
     :align: center